aldanpang/quixo/README.md

 # quixo
-Quixo game for NTU SPMS' PS0001 - Introduction to Computational Thinking
+Quixo game written in Python for NTU School of Physical and Mathematical Science's PS0001 - Introduction to Computational Thinking